wusai2333/trib/doc/lab2.md

 which are the IP address of our lab machines.
 For `bins-mkrc`, there can be at most 10 backends and 10 keepers (since we only have 10 lab machines).
 However, you are free to create your own `bins.rc` file that has more back-ends and keepers.
+For this case, we use 3 back-ends and 1 keeper (the default value for `-nkeep`).

 With this configuration file generated, we can now launch the
 back-ends: